hfloyd/DictionaryDashboardForUmbraco/src/DictionaryDashboard/Package/readme.txt

 If updating from a previous version, you should uninstall the previous version before installing the latest version of this package.

-A dashboard tab and three dashboard controls will be added to the Content secion in Umbraco.
+A dashboard tab and three dashboard controls will be added to the Content section in Umbraco.

 You can further configure the dashboard controls in the /config/Dashboard.config file.